roriholm/roriholm.github.io/blogs.md

 permalink: /blogs/
 ---

-Here I'll maintain a list of the blogs that I try to keep up with!
+These are the blogs that I read.

 Less technical: